nmongalgi/nmongalgi.github.iio/resume.md

 **Senior Software Engineer**

 ## Summary
-I am a software engineer with 10 years of experience in backend development mainly in C++/Python.
-I worked on cloud and machine learning topics.
+I am a software engineer with 10 years of experience in backend development mainly in C++ and Python.
+I am working on cloud and machine learning topics.
 ```
-# Life is an opportnuty to improve skills, learn, create and share.
+# Life is an opportnity to improve skills, learn, create and share.
-# I love to tackle complex problems towards making out world a better place.
+# I love to tackle complex problems towards making out our world a better place.
 # I value curiosity, efficiency and quality
 # I like to take ownership of projects and drive them to completion.
 ```